The Science of Market Analysis for Tri Cities Washington Real Estate

 Why Market Analysis Is Vital

 That evidence is not just to satisfy you, the seller, that a particular price is correct, but also to prove later in the process that the price was reached justifiably, and no one is over or underpaying for a particular piece of real estate.
 However, if you are interested in selling your home but need to know a potential selling point for making that decision, the power to do so is at your fingertips.

 Information at Your Fingertips

 With the increasing use of the Internet to track home sales, you no longer need to wait for a real estate agent to do that analysis for you.
-Multiple Listing Service (MLS) data has been the cornerstone of that analysis for many years and MLS information is now more available to consumers than ever before with its inclusion on many web sites.
+Multiple Listing Service (MLS) data has been the cornerstone of that analysis for many years and MLS information is now more available to consumers than ever before with its inclusion on many websites.

 The Science of Real Estate Market Analysis

 First, hunt down three recent sales of similarly sized homes in your area.
 You can do this through any method, but what you need to know are the amenities of the three homes and the final selling prices of each home.
-No home will be an exact match to yours, so some adjusting will have to go on and knowing the amenities will allow that to happen.
+No home will be an exact match to yours, so some adjusting will have to go on, and knowing the amenities will allow that to happen.

 If that previously sold home has a feature that yours does not, subtract the value of that amenity from the home price.
 These adjustments will ultimately give you an end figure that approximates what that previously sold would have sold for it if had the makeup and features of your own home.
 Do this for all three properties and average the prices together to give you a rough idea of what your home might be worth on the open market.

-Obviously, any appraisal is, at its best, an educated guess, so be prepared for a difference in the market value of the home when your real estate agent does his or her own calculations to determine a selling price.
+Any appraisal is, at its best, an educated guess, so be prepared for a difference in the market value of the home when your real estate agent does his or her calculations to determine a selling price.
 The best way to get an appraisal is to go through your real estate agent, but to get a rough idea on your own, this can be a good method to at least get an idea of the value of your real estate.